 The Electrical Engineering program provides students with a fundamental background in the basic theoretical concepts and technological principles of modern electrical engineering.
 A flexible curriculum allows students to emphasize a wide variety of subject areas within the field, including: analog and digital circuits, communication systems, control systems, electromagnetics, integrated circuit (microprocessor) design, signal processing, microelectromechanical devices, solid state electronics, and optics and photonics.

-As seen from the list of subject areas, a degree in electrical engineering can lead to a wide range of work opportunities.
+A degree in electrical engineering can lead to a wide range of work opportunities.
 Automotive applications include engine control processors, sensors to trigger airbags or activate antilock brake systems, development of sophisticated audio systems, and the systems that power electric vehicles.
 Electrical engineers work in the wireless communications field, including mobile phone systems and global positioning systems.
 Electrical engineers also work in remote sensing to infer characteristics of a region of the earth from the air or from space to study the environment and climate change.
 They design, manufacture, test and market the microprocessor, analog and RF integrated circuits from which computers, digital movie and still cameras, the internet, communication systems, and many other modern conveniences are made.
 Electrical engineers develop signal processing algorithms and hardware for multimedia devices and develop control algorithms and electronics for mechanical systems such as automobiles, robotics, planes and spacecraft.
 They embed microprocessors in everything from entertainment gadgets to industrial plants.
 Electrical engineers develop optical fiber communication systems and laser technology for applications ranging from astrophysics to eye surgery.
 Electrical engineers use semiconductor fabrication technology to make high-efficiency solar cells, light emitting diodes for lighting, and miniature machines called microelectromechanical devices.
 The signal processing algorithms, optical devices, and miniature systems invented and developed by electrical engineers are providing breakthrough technologies in the biomedical world for health and wellness and the diagnosis and treatment of diseases.
 A common effort of electrical engineers is to make components smaller, faster, more energy efficient and less costly.